 Each Investor Warrant represents the right to purchase one Ordinary Share.
-As of December 31, 2019, 2,855,095 Investor Warrants are outstanding and represent the right to purchase an aggregate of up to 2,855,095 Ordinary Shares, and as of February 19, 2020 (following the final closing of the Private Placement), 3,023,872 Investor Warrants are outstanding and represent the right to purchase an aggregate of up to 3,023,872 Ordinary Shares.
-The exercise price of each 2019 Investor Warrant is \$2.96 per Ordinary Share.
+As of December 31, 2020, 3,023,872 Investor Warrants are outstanding and represent the right to purchase an aggregate of up to 3,023,872 Ordinary Shares.
+The exercise price of each 2019 Investor Warrant was adjusted in light of the Ordinary Shares offered and sold under the Company's ATM and is now \$1.05 per Ordinary Share.
 The Investor Warrants may be exercised for a period of three years from issuance.
 The Investor Warrant may be exercised on a cashless basis.

-Prior to the exercise of the Investor Warrants and for the duration of their term, the number of Ordinary Shares issuable upon their exercise and the exercise price are subject to customary adjustments, including in the events of reorganizations or reclassifications of the Company's capital stock, upon payment of dividends or distributions to the Company's shareholders, and upon subsequent issuance of the Company's capital stock at or below a price of \$2.37.
+Prior to the exercise of the Investor Warrants and for the duration of their term, the number of Ordinary Shares issuable upon their exercise and the exercise price are subject to customary adjustments, including in the events of reorganizations or reclassifications of the Company's capital stock, upon payment of dividends or distributions to the Company's shareholders.